Emma Hutton Chief Executive Officer

-Jen is a co-founder and Director, responsible for strategy and development as well as oversight of our policy, communications and training.
+Jen is a co-founder and Director of Development & Policy, responsible for strategy and development as well as oversight of our policy, communications and training.
 She also leads our Scottish Just Law Centre (SJLC) and our social enterprise, JRS Knowhow.

 Jen is an experienced human rights lawyer qualified to practice in Scotland, England and Wales, and New York State.
 She is a legal expert on asylum, human rights and children’s rights, and on the rights of survivors of torture, and is regularly asked to speak, and contribute to research, policy and publications in these areas.